History of Germany during World War I: 1917

-After, morale was helped by victories against Serbia, Greece, Italy, and Russia which made great gains for the Central Powers.
-Morale was at its greatest since 1914 at the end of 1917 and beginning of 1918 with the defeat of Russia following her rise into revolution, and the German people braced for what General Erich Ludendorff said would be the "Peace Offensive" in the west.
+Subsequently, morale was helped by victories against Serbia, Greece, Italy and Russia, which constituted great gains for the Central Powers.
+Morale was at its greatest since 1914 at the end of 1917 and beginning of 1918, with the defeat of Russia following her uprising in revolution, and the German people braced themselves for what General Erich Ludendorff said would be the "Peace Offensive" in the west.

 1918

 In spring 1918, Germany realized that time was running out.
 It prepared for the decisive strike with new armies and new tactics, hoping to win the war on the Western front before millions of American soldiers appeared in battle.
 General Erich Ludendorff and Field Marshal Paul von Hindenburg had full control of the army, they had a large supply of reinforcements moved from the Eastern front, and they trained storm troopers with new tactics to race through the trenches and attack the enemy's command and communications centers.
-The new tactics would indeed restore mobility to the Western front, but the German army was too optimistic.
+The new tactics would indeed restore mobility to the Western front, but the German army was over-optimistic.

 During the winter of 1917-18 it was "quiet" on the Western Front—British casualties averaged "only" 3,000 a week.
 Serious attacks were impossible in the winter because of the deep caramel-thick mud.
-Quietly the Germans brought in their best soldiers from the eastern front, selected elite storm troops, and trained them all winter in the new tactics.
+Quietly the Germans brought in their best soldiers from the eastern front, selected elite storm troops, and trained them all winter long in the new tactics.
 With stopwatch timing, the German artillery would lay down a sudden, fearsome barrage just ahead of its advancing infantry.
-Moving in small units, firing light machine guns, the stormtroopers would bypass enemy strongpoints, and head directly for critical bridges, command posts, supply dumps and, above all, artillery batteries.
+Moving in small units, firing light machine guns, the stormtroopers would bypass enemy strong points, and head directly for critical bridges, command posts, supply dumps and, above all, artillery batteries.
 By cutting enemy communications they would paralyze response in the critical first half hour.
 By silencing the artillery they would break the enemy's firepower.
 Rigid schedules sent in two more waves of infantry to mop up the strong points that had been bypassed.
 The shock troops frightened and disoriented the first line of defenders, who would flee in panic.
 In one instance an easy-going Allied regiment broke and fled; reinforcements rushed in on bicycles.
-The panicky men seized the bikes and beat an even faster retreat.
+The panicky soldiers seized the bikes and beat an even faster retreat.
 The stormtrooper tactics provided mobility, but not increased firepower.
-Eventually—in 1939 and 1940—the formula would be perfected with the aid of dive bombers and tanks, but in 1918 the Germans lacked both.
+Eventually—in 1939 and 1940—the formula would be perfected with the aid of dive bombers and tanks, but in 1918 the Germans as yet lacked both.